udlamasters/onlinevsoffline/README.md

 # onlinevsoffline
-An essay that talks about if digital world is more real than the offline world

 "The Internet is so big, so powerful and pointless that for some people it is a complete substitute for life" Andrew Brown

 These days the use of the internet and techonoly is almost indispensable in our daily lives, but this does not make the digital world more real than the offline world, but we can find a multitude of compatibility with others, this does not mean that it is authentic and real leading to different risks.
 Internet services and web (social networks, blogs, forums, wikis, microblogging, etc.) are multidirectional and open channels, which allow users to achieve maximum interaction between them, while providing new opportunities for collaboration, expression and participation.
 First we can not compare the real world with the digital world, second identity theft is a latent risk and finally the technology is a tool to help society and not for a life change.
 Acording to the publication of  User Guide digital identity and reputation online “The ICT(information of Communication and Technologies) get create an "expanded identity" in most of its users: enhance their skills and allow them to stay in touch with others while maintaining different levels of relationships, intimacy,commitment,etc. A large portion of users are already developing these skills and using the advantages that encompasses the idea of digital identity with varying degrees of commitment, attachment or disclosure of your privacy”, but what is the price about this information?
+In this essay we are going to talk about the pros or contrats and its consequences related to the battle between the digital reality and the offline reality.

 Older generations often comment that millenials depend on the Internet.
 Facebook has become a yearbook.
 Twitter their venting place and Tumblr their creating realm.
 We tend to put our best face online.
 We have control of what we show and what we hide.
 That doesn't make their online world more real, if not fake, because of its own definition: digital = not real.